thecodeforest/fantasyfootball/README.md

 <br>

 * **weather** - The game-day weather conditions.
 Historical data are actual weather conditions, while  data collected prior to a game are based on weather forecasts.
-Weather forecast data are update each on week
+Weather data is updated daily throughout the season.
     * `date` - Date (yyyy-mm-dd) of the game
     * `team` - The three letter abbreviation of the team
     * `opp` - The three letter abbreviation of the team's opponent